-Bremen, July 8, 2021 - The pace of development in the digital industry is rapid.
+Bremen, July 8, 2021 – The digital industry is developing at a rapid pace.
 New products and technologies are constantly coming onto the market.
-In order to keep up with this pace, it is essential to undergo continuous further training.
-Instead of mandating further training from above, the Group relies on the commitment of its employees.
-Colleagues give lectures, organize CoPs (Communities of Practice) or reading circles to help each other progress.
-This personal commitment gives the topic a different status within the company.
-In addition, the self-organized transfer of knowledge promotes high quality in development and creation and strengthens team spirit.
+In order to keep up, it is essential to engage in continuous professional development.
+Instead of imposing training from above, the group of companies relies on the commitment of its employees.
+Colleagues give presentations, organize CoPs (communities of practice), or reading circles, among other things, to help each other advance.
+Personal commitment gives the topic a different status within the company.
+In addition, self-organized knowledge transfer promotes high quality in development and creation and strengthens team spirit.

 Friday breakfasts